exxxxxxxxxxd/hqOsu-xtreme/README.md

 - This is unofficial version of hqOsu, cheat won't be updated.
 Only client compatibility will.
 - This client is blocked on Ainu, you will crash if you used them there.

+Extra Addons :
+- Incognito Mode, hides your indenity from DiscordRPC and live streams.

 Made by hq.af and unofficial fork by Aoba (Hazuki-san)